The increase in blood pressure within a vein system called the portal venous system.

 Follow-up ultrasound exams are often done after the TIPS procedure to detect these complications.

-Signs of a blockage include an increase in ascites (accumulation of fluid in the abdomen) and a new hemorrhage.
+A blockage sign includes an increase in ascites (accumulation of fluid in the abdomen) and a new hemorrhage.

-This condition can be treated by a radiologist who again expands the shunt or repeat the procedure to place a new stent.
+A radiologist can treat this condition which again expands the shunt, or repeat the procedure to place a new stent.

-Encephalopathy, or abnormal functioning of the brain, can occur with severe liver disease.
+Encephalopathy, or abnormal brain functioning, can occur with severe liver disease.